willemjanvdun/OCA_notes/notes.md

 If both are Boolean wrappers, then their references are compared just like in the case of other objects.
 >```new Boolean("true") == new Boolean("true")``` is false, but ```new Boolean("true") == Boolean.parseBoolean("true")``` is true.

+> Long (or any wrapper class) does not have a no-args constructor, so new Long() is invalid.

--The equals methods of all wrapper classes first check if the two object are of same class or not.
+> The equals methods of all wrapper classes first check if the two object are of same class or not.

  ```
 Boolean.valueOf(true); // true